mohajeranilab/SemiAutoAnnotator/README.md

 # SemiAutoAnnotator
 ## Description

-This annotation labeler uses the concept of active learning.
+This annotation labeler uses the concept of active learning and transfer learning.
 The user will start annotating images but will be assisted by a model that provides annotations.
 After significant annotations are made, the user can then be prompted to retrain the model that was helping the user annotate to improve its performance.
+Whenever it is retrained, it will reuse the current model as the pre-trained weights for training.
 This system drastically reduces the amount of time a user spends annotating.

 ## Installation
 1. Clone the repository: